atakanwhite/pythonfirstproject/README.md

 # pythonfirstproject
 These are my first python projects/lessons.
-Stay Tuned for updates on my lessons
+Stay Tuned for updates on my lessons.